murphyk/iclr25/_posts/2025-04-28-distill-example.md

 ## Overview

+We start by recalling the two frameworks (diffusion models and flow matching).
+We highlight the free parameters in each framework and how they relate to each other.
+In particular, there exists explicit mappings to define a diffusion model from a flow matching model and vice-versa.
+This overview does not dive into the training of such models, i.e., we assume that all the learnable quantities have been adequatly optimized.
+We also do not discuss the different sampling techniques used at inference.
+Both the training and the inference will be discussed in further sections.

+### Notation (to remove)

+$\mathbf{X}_t$
+$\pi$
+$\mathcal{N}(0, \mathrm{Id})$
+my nitpick on the backward
+$\mathbf{Y}_t$ for the backward process
+$\alpha_t, \sigma_t, \varepsilon_t$ for FM
+$f_t, g_t, \eta_t$ for DM
+$A_t, S_t$ for the obtained interpolation from DM

+We should pick a name (Flow Matching) and stick with it (but mention in the intro stochastici nterpolantetc)

 ### Diffusion models

 A diffusion process gradually destroys an observed data $$ \bf{x} $$ over time $$t$$, by mixing the data with Gaussian noise: